-POLICY MAR15: CYCLING, WALKING AND DISABILITY ACCESS IN MARTLESHAM HEATH RETAIL PARK
+POLICY MAR14: CYCLING, WALKING AND DISABILITY ACCESS WITHIN AND ADJACENT TO MARTLESHAM HEATH RETAIL PARK

-Development proposals both within and to the Martlesham Heath Retail Park will be required to demonstrate how they will ensure easy and safe access for pedestrians, cyclists and disabled users.
+Development proposals both within and adjacent to the Martlesham Heath Retail Park will be required to demonstrate how they will ensure easy and safe access for pedestrians, cyclists and disabled users.
 In particular this includes the provision of sufficient dedicated road crossing points for pedestrians, including disabled access.